FrenchFlakito/docker-backpack/README.md

 # Docker Backpack

-## A Docker Ubuntu image with the 4 latest versions of Scikit-Learn
+## A Docker Ubuntu image with several Python libraries installed for data science.

 ### **Pre-requisite**